mishalhossin/discord-server-cloner/README.md

 # Discord Server Cloner

+My own script to clone servers (not skided fuck you)

 This script clones a Discord guild (server) using the Discord API and the Python `discord` library.

 ## Installation